 There is no timeline to file a disability claim for a service-connected disability.
 However, it’s generally much easier to file a claim shortly after leaving the military.
 This is because you need to establish a connection to your illness or injury and your military service.
 This is generally easier when done shortly after leaving the military.

-In these cases, it can take years or even decades before symptoms occur.
+In these cases, symptoms can take years or even decades to appear.

 Remember, there is no time limit to file a claim!
 Here is an article from a veteran who filed VA disability claims several years after separating from active duty.